nhsconnect/gpconnect/pages/development/development_fhir_api_guidance.md

 TLS **MUST** be used for all data exchange.
 The TLS communications are established prior to any HTTP command/response, so the whole FHIR interaction is protected by the TLS communications.

-The security of the endpoints of the TLS communications must be risk-managed, so as to prevent inappropriate risks (e.g. audit logging of the GET parameters into an unprotected audit log).
+The security of the endpoints of the TLS communications must be risk-managed, so as to prevent inappropriate risks (for example, audit logging of the GET parameters into an unprotected audit log).

 #### [Authentication](https://www.hl7.org/fhir/DSTU2/security.html#authentication) ####